Zunaid Ahmed Palak: Career

 Ahmed also was a committee member where he planned to incorporate "Green Technologies" into its office building principles, to reduce carbon emissions into the environment.
-He said that the building of offices and residences using green technology would not release any carbon to the environment, while the wastes of houses and offices will be recycled and to produce energy.
+He said that the building of offices and residences using green technology would not release any carbon in the environment, while the wastes would be recycled and produce energy.
 He also expressed that a delegation from India was on their way to discuss different technological issues including the building of zero carbon emitting buildings.
 He further added:

-Palak has been President of the Bangladesh Carrom Federation since 2009, and Vice President of the International Carrom Federation since 2011.
+Palak has been president of the Bangladesh Carrom Federation since 2009, and vice president of the International Carrom Federation since 2011.